kemuler/kemuler/README.md

 # `kemuler`

-Welcome to an experimental input simulation crate, `kemuler`!
+Welcome to an input simulation crate, `kemuler`!

 This crate offers a different kind of high level input simulator framework, utilizing Rust’s type system to its full potential (or just over-engineered)